 How Can You Get Tested?

 RT3 testing isn’t a common test, but usually if you ask for it most doctors will order it for you.
-If your practitioner declines your request, you can order it yourself from True Health Labs, or give our office, Biodynamic Wellness, a call and we will be happy to set up the lab order for you.
+If your practitioner declines your request, you can order it yourself from True Health Labs.

 What Is a Normal RT3 Level?